fiverr/passable/documentation/enforce/rules/size/size_not_equals/README.md

 # Size | sizeNotEquals

 ## Description
-Returns true if a given value does not equal the size than another value.
-The values do not have to be of the same type.
+Checks that your `enforce` value does not equal the size of a given number.
 Reverse implementation of [`sizeEquals` (see documentation)](../size_equals/README.md).

 ## usage examples: